Bloodhound tracks missing 6-year-old girl to an abandoned shed in Tennessee, cops say

 The windows of the outbuilding had been boarded with metal, Ray told WKRN, and there was little food or water.
 The pair had also been using a five-gallon bucket as a toilet, police said, according to the news station.

-Fred sniffed an item belonging to the girl’s father, Nicholas Reeder, and tracked the scent to an outbuilding behind a home, according to the sheriff’s office.
+Fred sniffed an item belonging to the girl’s father, Nicholas Reeder, and tracked the scent to an outbuilding behind a home, according to the Rutherford County Sheriff’s Office.
 The door was reinforced from the inside, forcing officers to pry it open.

 “We made entry into the building and discovered the suspect and child in the back of the shed behind blankets that were hanging from a makeshift clothesline,” Rutherford County Sgt.
 James Holloway said, according to the Facebook post.
 “Everyone was prepared to stay on scene until the little girl was safely located and out of harm’s way.”

 Deputies arrested Kinzleigh’s father on charges of child abuse or neglect.
-He does not have custodial Reeder had previously lost custody of his daughter, according to WKRN, and had warrants for custodial interference.
+Reeder had previously lost custody of his daughter, according to WKRN, and had warrants for custodial interference.

-The 6-year-old is now in the care of officials at the Tennessee Department of Children’s Services, according to WKRN.
+The 6-year-old is now in the care of officials at the Tennessee Department of Children’s Services, according to the news station..

 Meanwhile, Fred was rewarded with chicken and extra pizza crusts.